Expectation Programming: Adapting Probabilistic Programming Systems to Estimate Expectations Efficiently: EXPERIMENTS

-Our second problem setting is a more applied example based on the Susceptible-Infected-Recovered (SIR) model of \citep{kermack1927contribution} from the field of epidemiology.
-Assume we face an outbreak of a contagious disease.
+Our second problem setting is a more applied example based on the Susceptible-Infected-Recovered (SIR) model of \citet{kermack1927contribution} from the field of epidemiology.
+Assume we face a disease outbreak.
 The government has provided us with a function yielding the expected cost of the disease which depends on the basic reproduction rate $R_0$, which indicates the expected number of people one infected person will infect in a population where everyone is susceptible.
 We seek to infer $R_0$ and the expected cost of the outbreak.

 The SIR model divides the population into three compartments: people who are susceptible to the disease, those who are currently infected, and those who have already recovered.
-The dynamics of the outbreak are modelled by a set of differential equations with parameters $\beta$ and $\gamma$:
+The dynamics of the outbreak are modelled by a set of differential equations

-where $S$, $I$ and $R$ correspond to the number of people susceptible, infected and recovered, respectively.
+with parameters $\beta$ and $\gamma$. $S$, $I$ and $R$ correspond to the number of people susceptible, infected and recovered, respectively.
 The size of the total population is $N = S+I+R$.
 Roughly, $\beta$ models the constant rate of infectious contact between people, while $\gamma$ is the constant recovery rate of infected individuals.
 From these parameters we can calculate the basic reproduction rate $R_0 = \beta/\gamma$.
 We assume $\gamma$ to be known, and we want to infer $\beta$ and the initial number of infected people $I_0$.
-The full statistical model along with the cost function which is defined with respect to $R_0$ is given in Appendix~\ref{apd:sir_exp}.
+The full statistical model and the cost function (which is based on $R_0$) is given in Appendix~\ref{apd:sir_exp}.

 This scenario is a good use case for EPT because we are interested in estimating a specific expectation with high accuracy.
-Furthermore, our cost function has some outcomes which might have low probability under the posterior but which incur a very high cost.
-These are liable to be missed by non-target-aware schemes, leading to skew estimators that tend to underestimate the expectation.
+Our cost function has some outcomes which might have low probability under the posterior but which incur a very high cost.
+These outcomes are liable to be missed by non-target-aware schemes, leading to extremely skew estimators that almost always underestimate the expectation.